 2. Abiotic Stress Resistance

 With an increase in the world’s population, there is a need for the food sources available to be as effective as possible to produce as much food in as little space as possible.
-There is also need to have the crops grown to be able to make use of the less arable regions of the world.
+There is also a need to have the crops grown to be able to use the less arable regions of the world.

 3. Industrial Biotechnology

-Examples include creating new materials in the construction industry, and the manufacture of beer and wine, washing detergents, and personal care products.
+Examples include creating new materials in the construction industry, manufacturing beer and wine, washing detergents, and personal care products.

 4. Strength Fibres